Muffins Made with Greek Yogurt: Moist, Protein-Packed, and Perfect Every Time

 muffins made with greek yogurt

 If you’ve ever bitten into a muffin only to find it dry or crumbly, you know the disappointment.
 That’s why baking muffins made with Greek yogurt has become one of my go-to kitchen tricks.
-Not only do they turn out soft and tender, but they also carry a subtle tang and an extra boost of protein that makes them feel a little more wholesome.
+Not only do they turn out soft and tender, but they also carry a delicate tang and an extra boost of protein that makes them feel a little more wholesome.
 The first time I swapped yogurt into my favorite blueberry muffin recipe, I was surprised by how fluffy they rose and how well they stayed moist even after a couple of days.

 What Makes Greek Yogurt Muffins Different?